 Take part in workshops as well as online courses on butchering, hide tanning, or outdoor survival.
 You can also take advantage of networking with seasoned hunters who have something useful to share by talking to them in forums or clubs.

-It will make you more confident and ready for the rather more difficult hunts in the next season as you combine different skills.
+This will make you more confident and ready for the rather more difficult hunts in the next season as you combine different skills.

 13. Fitness Training

 Physical endurance, strength, and agility are required for hunting, and off-season fitness is a must.
-Build stamina, strength, and flexibility with cardio strength training, and flexibility exercises to reduce your injury risks.
+Build stamina, strength, and flexibility with cardio strength training and flexibility exercises to reduce your injury risks.

-Fitness regimen should be a constant so you’re ready for any physical demands of the hunt, and to increase your safety and performance.
+A fitness regimen should be a constant so you’re ready for any physical demands of the hunt, and to increase your safety and performance.

 14. Preparing for the Turkey Season